woctezuma/dungleon-bot/README.md

 - `MinMax` optimizes for the "worst case" scenario.
 - `MaxEntropy` maximizes the entropy of the set of patterns.

+For each algorithm, there are two versions:
+- constrained: guesses are constrained to the set of **valid** solutions.
+- unconstrained: the set of guesses is 5-6 times larger, as **invalid** solutions are allowed.

 ## Results

 ### Constrained